 Virginia's Blue Ridge offers a variety of farmers markets that operate throughout different points during the year, including the Historic Roanoke City Market and Salem Farmers Market, which are open year-round.

 The Vinton Farmers Market, Grandin Village Community Market, Catawba Valley Farmers Market, Rocky Mount Farmers Market, Botetourt County Farmers Market, and West End Community Market are a few of the wonderful seasonal markets to check out when visiting the Roanoke Valley.

 There are parts of Virginia's Blue Ridge you can take with you after your vacation.
 A number of local stores and shops serve as great places to pick up gifts and souvenirs from Virginia's Blue Ridge.

-Chocolatepaper, Appalachia Press, and many of the vendors at the Historic Roanoke City Market in Downtown Roanoke are perfect spots for photographs, postcards, and local flavors - including the world-famous Virginia peanuts.
+Chocolatepaper, The Gift Niche, and many of the vendors at the Historic Roanoke City Market in Downtown Roanoke are perfect spots for photographs, postcards, and local flavors - including the world-famous Virginia peanuts.

 Downtown Salem offers handmade goods and local art at their quaint stores and Salem Farmers Market.